 Overview of the regulatory framework

-The regulatory framework is intended to provide a clear and transparent approach to regulation.
-How we share this information with our stakeholders should be consistent with this and we will continue to engage with our stakeholders on the implementation of the framework.
+The regulatory framework is intended to provide a clear and transparent approach to regulation and we will continue to engage with our stakeholders on the implementation of the framework.

 The way we share information should also be clear and transparent and we welcome your comments on how we have presented the information on this website.
 You can contact us at firstname.lastname@example.org.